airbus-cert/skyblue.team/content/posts/flareon9.md

 Files :
 - `anode.exe`

-The binary seems to have the same icon as [nodejs](https://nodejs.org/en/), the famous javascript engine!
+The binary seems to have the same icon as [NodeJS](https://nodejs.org/en/), the famous JavaScript engine!

 Before digging into it, we tried it :

 ![](/images/flareon9/7/1.png)